Phone 1800 444 396

 Proof of identity requirements

 You’ve worked hard to grow your super savings, and we work hard to look after it for you.
-That’s why we abide by Australian Government requirements before releasing it.
+That’s why we sometimes ask for your identity documents (ID) to prove who you are.

-• driver’s licence card number is now mandatory for all States and Territory's in Australia.
+The driver’s licence card number is now required to confirm your identity, for all States and Territory's in Australia.
 Your card number is a unique identifier which is updated each time a driver’s licence is re-issued.
-Including the card number when verifying your identity ensures that the document being presented is the most recently issued document and this will minimise the risk of identity theft using a stolen or lost driver licence.
+Including the card number when verifying your identity ensures that the document being presented is the most recently issued document, and reduces the risk of identity theft using a stolen or lost driver licence.
 The position of the card number is different for each State and Territory.
-If you hold a Queensland driver licence, your card number is located at the bottom of your licence however, in other states it is commonly located on the back of your licence.
+If you hold a Queensland driver licence, your card number is located at the bottom of your licence.
+However, in other states it is commonly located on the back of your licence.

 Choosing to verify your identity electronically simply means you authorise us to check your identity online.
-You can also authorise us to check your personal information against existing information held by a credit reporting agency.
-Use of credit information may increase the likelihood of us being able to verify your identity electronically.
+To increase the likelihood of us being able to verify your identity electronically, you can also authorise us to check your personal information against existing information held by a credit reporting agency.
+This option will be provided on the form you are filling out or on Member Online.
 Checking your identity this way is not the same as a credit check, which means it will not impact your credit rating in any way and there will be no record stored on your credit file.

 What does a credit reporting agency do with my information?

 To verify your identity through a credit reporting agency Brighter Super will disclose your name, residential address and date of birth.
-The credit reporting agency will confirm these details match personal information already held by them.
-If the details you provide cannot be matched by the credit reporting agency we will advise you in writing.
-We will also advise if you need to meet further identity requirements.
+The credit reporting agency will confirm whether these details match personal information already held by them.
+If the details you provide cannot be matched by the credit reporting agency, we will advise you in writing.
+We will also advise you if further information is required to prove your identity.

-This means a person who is legally qualified to do so will look at an original document and its copy and make sure both are identical.
-They will then certify every page as a true and exact copy by writing or stamping ‘certified true copy’ followed by all of the below:
+They will then certify every page as a true and exact copy by writing or stamping ‘certified true copy,’ followed by all of the below information:

 • their signature